 Letters of recommendation for junior men can be mailed to Kevin MacDermott, Trinity College, Ferris Athletic Center, Hartford, CT 06106, or electronically to email@example.com.

 Letters of recommendation for junior women can be mailed to USRowing attn.
 Liz Trond, 2 Wall Street, NJ 08540, or electronically (preferable) to firstname.lastname@example.org.

 Coxswains interested in participating in summer national team, pre-elite and development camp programs may submit a coxing resume and/or recordings to Laura Simon.
 Instructions can be found at http://www.usrowingjrs.org/coxswains.html.

 If you are not quite ready for the U.S. National Team, consider these alternative reasons to post your scores online:

 - Submit erg scores to see where you rank among other USRowing members from all over the country.

 - Junior athletes (age 18 and younger) can be easily identified by college recruiters, who are looking for new talent to add to their programs.*

 - Posted results can be used as tools to set goals and to enhance individual and team training programs.

-Athletes are encouraged to participate in Concept2 satellite-qualifying events for the C.R.A.S.H.-B. Sprints, which will be held Sunday, February 17, 2013.
+Athletes are encouraged to participate in Concept2 satellite-qualifying events for the C.R.A.S.H.-B. Sprints.
 Please visit www.crash-b.org.